-For the sake of clarity, a Certificate status can be either valid or revoked.
-The revocation process is irreversible.
-Once revoked, the Certificate cannot be unrevoked.
-Once the LuxTrust Server Certificate is revoked (or expired), the corresponding private key should be destroyed in accordance with the LuxTrust CPS [6].
+Under this certificate policy, a Certificate status can be either valid or revoked.
+The revocation process is irreversible, a certificate cannot be unrevoked.
+Upon revocation or expiration of a certificate, the corresponding private key must be destroyed in accordance with the LuxTrust CPS [6].